 - Choose a corner.
 The reading nook is best placed in a corner of some of your room.
 This creates a sense of comfort.
-If you however have a room with a whole square of free space, don’t hesitate to go for it.
+If you, however, have a room with a whole square of free space, don’t hesitate to go for it.
 Bonus points if it includes a window with a nice view.
-Even better one, if the room does not contain a TV or computer.
+An even better one, if the room does not contain a TV or computer.

 - Designate the amount of space.
 Since freeing a corner is a difficult task for many, it’s a good idea to set boundaries for your reading corner.
 If drawing on the floor and walls is ok for you, go for it.
 Some would use stickers, others will just choose the boundaries in their head.
 The idea is to make sure everything you want to be in the corner will fit, along with you in all your reading poses.